 Portability Framework Roadmap

 Interoperability between SDKs and runners is a key aspect of Apache Beam.
-So far, however, the reality is that most runners support the Java SDK only, because each SDK-runner combination requires non-trivial work on both sides.
-All runners are also currently written in Java, which makes support of non-Java SDKs far more expensive.
-The portability framework aims to rectify this situation and provide full interoperability across the Beam ecosystem.
+Previously, the reality was that most runners supported the Java SDK only, because each SDK-runner combination required non-trivial work on both sides.
+Most runners are also currently written in Java, which makes support of non-Java SDKs far more expensive.
+The portability framework rectified this situation and provided full interoperability across the Beam ecosystem.

 The portability framework introduces well-defined, language-neutral data structures and protocols between the SDK and runner.
 This interop layer – called the portability API – ensures that SDKs and runners can work with each other uniformly, reducing the interoperability burden for both SDKs and runners to a constant effort.
 It notably ensures that new SDKs automatically work with existing runners and vice versa.
 The framework introduces a new runner, the Universal Local Runner (ULR), as a practical reference implementation that complements the direct runners.
 Finally, it enables cross-language pipelines (sharing I/O or transformations across SDKs) and user-customized execution environments (“custom containers”).